 2. Boil until the sugar dissolves.

-3. Remove from the heat and infuse for an hour or so.
+3. Remove from the heat and infuse for at least one hour.

 With farmer’s market produce only a few minutes drive from home, I found it hard to resist the exquisitely fragrant deep red-fleshed watermelons, which are perfect to use as the basis for an Oolong Cooler.
 With its components ready to go, it takes only a few seconds to go from blender to glass to patio for some hot weather relief.